-This French Onion Soup is loaded with caramelized onions, a rich broth, and just the right amount of spices.
-It literally takes just minutes to prepare, letting your stove do the rest of the work.
-Topped with a piece of French bread and smothered with melted cheese, this is the ultimate soup.
+This easy French Onion Soup is loaded with caramelized onions, a rich and savory broth, and just the right amount of spices.
+It takes just minutes to prepare, letting your stove do the rest of the work.
+Topped with a piece of French bread and smothered with melted cheese, this is the ultimate soup to warm you up on a chilly day!

 Looking for more soup recipes?
 I’ve got you covered!

-- 4 yellow onions, sliced into thin strips
+- 4 medium yellow onions sliced into thin strips

 - 6 cups beef broth